Tarun-yadav777/MLOPS_with_DVC/README.md

 ## Description

-This app is created using a simple machine learning problem of wine quality using open source tool for version control DVC(Data version control) for tracking the code, data and ml model
+This app is created using a simple machine learning problem of wine quality using open source tool for version control DVC(Data version control) for tracking the code, data and ml model using MlFlow.

 #### Technologies